pharo-project/pharo-potentialEnhancementLogs/Events.md

 # Windows integration/further work on SDL

-- build VM with SDL2 support
 - test SDL2 VM support on windows
 - isolate the legacy VM code and prepare it to for cleaning
-- review the event processing on image side in order to make it more effient
+- review the event processing on image side in order to make it more efficient
 	- make sure, that UI process setting up the event handling using OSWindow driver
-- as result, we should have a VM that supports both legacy driver and SDL, and image can choose which one to use.
 - multiple window support
 	- refactor the event handling mechanism to make sure multiple windows can receive events independently
 - support for direct rendering.
 Introduce support for direct rendering to SDL surface using Athens.
+	- There is a super small prototype.
+Do it right!